30 Different Types of Espresso Drinks | (Must Try!)

 24- Café Galao

-Café Galao is a Portuguese drink similar to Latte.
+Café Galao is very similar to Latte.
 The only difference is it has more milk than Latte.

 In some regions of Portugal, Cafe Galao is prepared by steaming and blending the milk and espresso together in a pitcher.
 This unique method creates a smooth and consistent taste and texture throughout the entire drink.